The start of the school year is a time of excitement, as well as new expectations and demands.

 For adopted children and teens, the stress of navigating new classrooms and teachers, interacting with friends and other students, and increasing academic demands can overwhelm their coping strategies and trigger feelings of abandonment, social anxiety and questions about their identity.
 Keep an eye out for some common challenges and consider whether it may be time to see an adoption-competent therapist for additional support.
 Some things to keep in mind:

 Watch for Signs of Struggle

-Take note of when your child will be able to eat at school.
-Some children experience behavioral changes when their blood sugar dips.
-This is especially true for some adoptive children who may have experienced early trauma.
-Your perfect angel at home may take on mischievous behaviors at school when hunger strikes.
-If it has been an issue before or becomes one, talk to your child’s teacher about accommodations to allow your child small, healthy munchies throughout the day.
+School lunch schedules vary widely, from as early as 10 a.m. to as late as 2 p.m.
+Many children experience behavioral challenges (e.g., irritability, inattention) when their blood sugar drops.
+This is especially true for some adopted children who have experienced early adversity.
+If this has been an issue before or becomes an issue for your child, talk to your child’s teacher about accommodations to allow for small, healthy snacks during the school day.